Best rear-wheel-drive cars 2020/2021

 BMW 3 Series

 It’s no secret BMW’s 3 Series has been one of the best handling saloon cars since its inception, but the current one is better than ever.
-The 3 Series is now in its sixth iteration and is a proper driver’s car.
+The 3 Series is now in its seventh iteration and is a proper driver’s car.
+It offers a great combination of performance, driving dynamics, low running costs, on-board tech and improved refinement.

 While the old X-Type was little more than a re-bodied Ford Mondeo, Jaguar showed it was capable of making a great handling saloon car while flying solo when it launched the current XE in 2015.